Are Sugar Alcohols Keto-Friendly? Let’s Find Out

-If you’ve been following a ketogenic diet, you’ve probably come across something that contains sugar alcohol.
+If you’ve been following a ketogenic diet, you’ve probably come across something that contains sugar and alcohol.

 While you should limit your sugar intake in general, it is difficult to completely cut out sugar from your diet.
 After all, almost everything packaged these days has sugar to enhance flavor – be it your morning bread or healthy yogurt.

-That is when sugar alcohols come in handy!
+That is when sugar alcohol come in handy!

 Sugar alcohols are keto-friendly.
 They are a fantastic alternative to conventional sugar.
 That’s because unlike regular sugar, which is famous for its high glycemic index, sugar alcohols do not cause blood glucose and insulin levels to spike.

 This prevention of insulin resistance is one of the most significant health benefits of the keto diet.

 What Is Sugar Alcohol And How Is It Related To Keto?